Eccentricities by JVG

 Soap making suppliers

 Some of my favorite vendors for soap making ingredients and materials are Brambleberry and Wholesale Supply Plus.
-These vendors have great ingredients and lots of great fragrances to try, several types of kits and starter kits and lots of recipes as well.
-Additives such as Kaolin clay and colloidal oatmeal are also great for cold process soap making and great for the skin and I use those two additives in all my cold process soaps.
+These vendors have great ingredients and lots of great fragrances to try, several types of kits and starter kits, and lots of recipes as well.
+Additives such as Kaolin clay and colloidal oatmeal are also great for cold process soap making and great for the skin, and I use those two additives in all my cold process soaps.

 I love using aloe vera from my garden to replace the water in my soap formulations.
 Head over to the All Natural Aloe Vera Soap post to get a step by step tutorial with another great recipe.